Parniyan2004/Project_JDM/README.md

 - CMAS scores (over time)
 - [Optionally extendable] Lab measurement files for biomarkers

-> Note: Only the Patient and TestResult data were integrated into the current version.
-LabResult/Measurement data can be added in future versions.
+> Note: The current version integrates only the Patient and TestResult datasets from PatientX.
+Additional files such as LabResult.csv and Measurement.csv are provided for future integration of biomarker tracking.

 ## How to Run